diyefi/Puma-HowTo/doc/spin1/assembly1_primary.md

-## Phase ONE : Pre Reflow ##
+## Method ONE : Pre Reflow ##
 #### MCU circuitry ####

-Follow the [BOM] and locate the component values XXXXXXXXXX, topology of then circuit can be seen in the schematics.
+Follow the [BOM] and locate the component values XX, topology of the circuit being assembled can be seen in the schematics.

 The PCB to component directions will always be referenced in the following manner: